 Good-quality serving platters often cost between $30 and $100.
 These platters are available from known and respected brands and include glass, tempered glass, porcelain, and sterling silver with artistic or decorative ornamentation, generous sizes, and attractive glazes.

 Heirloom-quality serving platters may cost $100 or more.
 These pieces of tableware are the kind you build collections around or give and receive as important gifts.
 They are as likely to be displayed as they are to be used.
 Many of these platters are made of artisanal ceramic, fine porcelain, bone china, or silver.

 A. Serving platters are important in both practical and aesthetic terms.
 A serving platter allows you to serve food to multiple people at once.
 It helps food look attractive, enhancing everyone’s enjoyment.
 Serving platters themselves can be beautiful and valuable.

-What’s more, serving food on a platter can promote a sense of family or community in which everyone shares and partakes of the same dish.
+What’s more, serving food on a platter can promote a sense of family or community in which everyone shares and partakes in the same dish.